qdm12/gluetun/README.md

 # Gluetun VPN client

-*Lightweight swiss-knife-like VPN client to tunnel to Private Internet Access, Mullvad, Windscribe, Surfshark Cyberghost and NordVPN VPN servers, using Go, OpenVPN, iptables, DNS over TLS, ShadowSocks and Tinyproxy*
+*Lightweight swiss-knife-like VPN client to tunnel to Private Internet Access, Mullvad, Windscribe, Surfshark Cyberghost, VyprVPN and NordVPN VPN servers, using Go, OpenVPN, iptables, DNS over TLS, ShadowSocks and Tinyproxy*

 **ANNOUNCEMENT**: *[Video of the Git history of Gluetun](https://youtu.be/khipOYJtGJ0)*